AttackOnJasper/University-notes/notes/aws/aws.md

 1. Use auto scaling group with dynamic scaling on CPU utlization to help manage the # of consumer instances

-## AWS QuickSight
+## QuickSight
-A scalable, serverless, embeddable, machine learning-powered business intelligence (BI) service built for the cloud
+- A scalable, serverless, embeddable, machine learning-powered business intelligence (BI) service built for the cloud
+- Features
+	1. Supported data sources:
+		1. Redshift, Aurora, Athena, RDS, S3
+		1. Databases in EC2 for AWS / On-prem
+		1. On-prem files
+		1. Salesforce
+- Use cases
+	1. Business Intelligence tool
+	1. Marketing, sales, financial, operational data analysis

-## AWS Glue
+## Glue
 * A serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development
 * can visually create, run, and monitor ETL workflows with a few clicks in AWS Glue Studio
+- Can do batch processing